God Is Love

 Long ago God created a perfect world.
-Our Creator, deliciously good Himself, declared his creation good.
-It was harmonious with all the beautiful, loving, happy emotions I spoke of above.
+Our Creator, deliciously good Himself, declared His creation good.
+It was harmonious with all His beautiful, loving, happy emotions.
 Harmony, peace, and joy were defining, as they were defining of the Creator Himself.

 The Creator chose a plot of ground on this new earth and planted a garden.
 It was a wonderful garden – without weeds, pest, blight, or drought.

 Creator God then created a man and a woman who reflected His very image and gave them the garden as their home.
-He dearly loved the man and woman He had created and spent time with them and gave them joyful, satisfying, meaningful work.
-There was no death, no decay and no unpleasantness.
+He dearly loved this man and woman He had created and spent time with them and gave them joyful, satisfying, meaningful work.
+There was no death, no decay, and no unpleasantness.
 They flourished.

 When God planted this garden, He took a great and calculated risk.
 He placed a Choice in the garden.
 Why would He do this?
 Possibly because without a choice these people He loved could never truly be His friends.
 With no choice they could only be programmed, dominated, or controlled.
 And programming, domination, and control aren’t within the nature of God.

-The essence of the Choice was to honor their Creator’s instructions and be content with the loveliness they lived in and with the satisfying relationship they had with their Creator, or to violate the Creator’s wishes and seek beyond for what might lay outside.
-He warned them that outside their present reality was death.
+The essence of the Choice was to honor their Creator’s boundaries for them and live in this lovely world in satisfying relationship with their Creator.
+Or to violate the Creator’s wishes and seek beyond for what might lay outside.
+And He warned them that outside their present reality was death.

 My imagination kicks in here.
-I can picture them in this loveliness wondering what exotic things lay in that realm God said was off limits.
+I can picture them in this loveliness wondering what exotic things God might be keeping from them.
 Was it better than this?
 Were they missing out on something they might desire?
 With no paradigm for anything but harmony, beauty, love, and a world bursting with life, they didn’t know what to expect.
-And being limited to their own reality, which was defined by the beauty of Who God Is, they could not access any real data for making this decision.
-They either had to trust this great friend and loving Creator, or they could explore beyond His margins.
+And being limited to their own reality, which was defined by the beauty of Who God Is, they could not access any other data for making this decision.
+They either had to choose to honor their great friend and loving Creator, or they could explore beyond His margins.

 The day came that the man and the woman made their Choice, and they chose to explore the reality that was outside this loveliness God had entrusted to them.
 And there truly was a reality outside of it.
 It was a reality outside of God Himself.

-All the things that were outside the beautiful nature of God were in that reality.
+All the things in that reality were outside the beautiful nature of God.
 I have no clue why it existed.
 That’s not part of this story.
 But it was real and it was filled with all the things that were dissonant to the nature of God.